agiliariniosm/Portfolio/_posts/2023-12-06-Python_Adventure_Game.markdown

             print("You lost.
 You and your dog will stay forever in the gnome's meadow.") quit()

+#Build function for scenario where user progresses into the game beyond the introductury portion.
+The "snatch_foot" scenario occurs on two different paths in the game, so a function was used.
+In this part of the game the user is snatched into a portal where they meet the gnome.
+They are given options to interact with the gnome.
+If the correct option is chosen, the gnome invites the user to play "rock, fire, ice."

 def snatch_foot():
     print("\nA hand comes out of the darkness, snatches your foot, and pulls you through a portal."